 No, I can't do that to him.
 And since the vet isn't sure this is necessary, then I'm just going to say no.

-It was too much, too glorious, but I stayed anyway and read and ate lunch and drank decaf so incredible I wondered if they'd given me the real stuff, by mistake.
+All too glorious, but I stayed anyway and read, ate lunch and drank decaf so incredible I wondered if they'd given me the real stuff, by mistake.

-And then I thought of myself, an older mom, an empty-nester... and how some days I miss what you have.
+But then?
+I thought of myself, an older mom, an empty-nester and how some days I miss what you have.
 Sometimes I miss having that little blond pony-tailed girl sitting beside me with her envelope of french fries, telling me about what Matt did at school that day and asking, "Can we feed the seagulls again like last time?"
 And taking our loaf of bread and tossing chunks in the sky for the gulls to snatch away.

 But then there's this blog thing.
 Every three months (or so), this craving/yearning/wild desire for new blogs consumes me (well, kinda) and that's when I venture off on these hunts.
 And if I return from these journeys empty-handed, I come back cranky, disappointed and waxing poetically about the waywardness of all Christiandom.

 So to all of you who sent me links to your favorite blogs, I thank you.
 All of humanity thanks you (well, the humanity in my house and neighborhood).
 Debra is content again, meek, lowly.
 And now we can all go our merry, same ol' same ol' way.